 Yes, it is a major up-front investment but it makes much more sense to purchase your home/vehicle to save money over the long-term and earn equity in the asset.

 With this in mind it is important to compare the relative payback period of solar panels.
 This is done by observing how much money would be spend on continually renting grid electricity vs owning your solar energy.

 It is pretty staggering to see how much money is wasted on continually renting electricity for 30 years.
 This graph shows that you can save $12,000 over a 30-year span compared to a $33,000 deficit over the same period.

 Most people get hung up on the ‘long’ payback period but don’t often consider that by not using solar power, you are still giving away thousands of dollars every year with no returns or equity in a tangible asset.

 The relative payback period provides a more accurate representation of how much money you are actually saving/earning from an investment in solar panels.

-I hope you consider the whole financial scenario when deciding whether or not to buy solar panels.
-Yes, it is a major upfront cost but much like buying a home, the cost will pay back over time.
+There is more to solar than payback period.
+We hope you consider the whole financial scenario when deciding whether or not to buy solar panels.
+Yes, it is a major upfront cost but much like buying a home, the cost of solar panels will pay back over time.

-As the efficiency increases and the cost of solar panels decreases, the relative payback period of solar power systems will continually become even more favourable for consumers.
+As the efficiency increases and the cost of solar systems decreases, the relative payback period of solar power systems will continually become even more favourable for consumers.

 Naturally, every scenario will differ slightly so these returns may not be the ones that you will see, but the general outcome will be the same and in almost every case:

-Investing in solar panels is a financially sound long-term decision.
+Investing in solar panels is financially sound long-term decision.